 Affordable colleges are based on how much you pay-not save

-Now some of these schools may seem like good opportunities for merit aid.
-After all, 63% of freshman at the University of San Francisco without need are receiving merit money according to CollegeData.com.
-Unfortunately, the average award of $13,409 will only bring the total cost down to around $50,000.
+Now some of these schools may seem like good opportunities for merit scholarships which would seem to potentially add them to a list of affordable colleges.
+After all, 100% of freshman at Loyola Marymount University without need are receiving merit money according to the Common Data Set.
+Unfortunately, the average award of $11,616 will only bring the total cost down to around $63,000.

 Popular Items Don’t Tend to Go On Sale